Bheki0987/Metroville-Municipal-Financial-Performance-Dashboard/README.md

 ## 📂 Files in this Repository

--   `Municipality_Finance_Analytics.xlsx` - The fully functional dashboard file.
+-   `Municipality_Finance_Analytics_Dashboard.xlsx` - The fully functional dashboard file.
 -   `Raw_Data.csv` - The original dataset used for analysis.
--   `Dashboard_Screenshot.png` - High-resolution image of the final output.
+-   `DASHBOARD_SCREENSHOT.png` - High-resolution image of the final output.

 ---